astropy/photutils/docs/centroids.rst

 * :func:`~photutils.centroids.centroid_com`: Calculates the object
   "center of mass" from 2D image moments.

+* :func:`~photutils.centroids.centroid_quadratic`: Calculates the
+  centroid by fitting a 2D quadratic polynomial to the data.

 * :func:`~photutils.centroids.centroid_1dg`: Calculates the centroid
   by fitting 1D Gaussians to the marginal ``x`` and ``y`` distributions of the data.